 In response to Jack’s argument, the prosecutor complained the defense had asked for “numerous things” and that she was “trying to comply and give them everything that [she] possibly [could]” even while acknowledging there had been multiple discovery hearings in the months leading up to trial.

-In their review of the case, the Court of Appeals noted numerous instances leading up to trial when the state was less than forthcoming with evidence.
+In their initial review of the case, the Second Court of Appeals noted numerous instances leading up to trial when the state was less than forthcoming with evidence.

 To determine if the state failed to comply with Brady, the Court of Appeals applied the three-prong test developed under Brady v.
 Maryland.
 That is, whether: